-The Blood Matters Program is a Victorian State Government program run in collaboration with the Australian Red Cross Blood Service.
+The Blood Matters Program is a Victorian State Government program run in collaboration with the Australian Red Cross Lifeblood (formerly Blood Service).
 Through this collaborative approach, the goal is to support and enhance best practices in quality care, clinical safety, and blood management (sustainable, responsible, safe and appropriate use), for improved patient outcomes in Victorian health services.

 - promote and support the development of strategies that optimise appropriate use of blood products/alternatives, and person-centred care through national and local governance frameworks and standards

 - foster and strengthen partnerships and stakeholder relationships

 - analyse data and disseminate findings across the sector to raise awareness, influence practice, promote efficiencies, and provide value

 - provide and promote expert knowledge sharing and collaboration across the sector, including specific initiatives, tools and specialised advice.